-Best Fishing Kayaks Reviews
+Best Fishing Kayaks Reviewed and Tested

 The most effective and exciting way to fish is from a kayak.
 As an avid kayak fisherman, I have no trouble saying that.

-I have fished from beaches, piers, boats and now kayaks and can say, without a doubt, that I have had more fun and caught more fish from a kayak than any other method.
+I have fished from beaches, piers, boats and now kayaks for fishing and can say, without a doubt, that I have had more fun and caught more fish from a kayak than any other method.

 In the last few years, kayak fishing has exploded in popularity.
 Finally, kayak manufacturers have started making fishing kayaks that are more than just a regular kayak with a fishing rod holder like they were years ago.